sbalnojan/redadocs/README.md

 1.  add a @description tag somewhere and then include your data in brackets:
 2.  <publicLink> to add the public link </publicLink>
 3.  <description> to generate a description column </description>

+### Minimal usage example
+to produce a CSV list of dashboardse use something like:

+1. source .env (or export your keys by hand) containing your API Key + Url
+2. python examples/output_to_csv.py

+>> should produce an output.csv containing all your dashboards.